ashukla2019/Lang/C/4_Struct_Union_Enum.md

 # Part 5 – Enumerations (enum)

 > **Target Companies:** Qualcomm • NVIDIA • Broadcom • AMD • Intel • Samsung • Cisco • Linux Kernel Teams

 ---

-# Objectives

-After completing this chapter, you should understand:

-- What is an enum?
-- Why use enums instead of macros?
-- Default and custom enum values
-- Enum size
-- Enum with switch-case
-- Enum in state machines
-- Enum in embedded systems
-- Common interview questions

----